Teikyo University, Faculty of Faculty of Science and Engineering Department of Biosciences

 Microalgae have a narrow range of climatic conditions suitable for growth, and stable conditions cannot be ensured throughout the year in Japan.
 Even if the light is too strong, it will not grow, so we are also conducting research to create microalgae that are easier to grow.

-Discovered that Pediastrum collected in a pond near the Utsunomiya Campus has the property of storing oil only for a certain period of time.
-It is quite possible that this Pediastrum is the best microalgae for biofuels, and the research may find the key to solving the SDGs problem.
+It was discovered that the algae collected from a pond near Utsunomiya Campus has the ability to store oil for a certain period of time.
+This algae may well be the best microalgae for biofuel, and research into this could potentially provide the key to solving the SDGs.